Vitek14/twitter/README.md

   - npm: **10.9.0**
 - Ensure both frontend and backend servers are running simultaneously for full functionality.
 - The backend requires PostgreSQL to be actively running with the configured database.

+## Legal Disclaimer

+**Important Notice**
+This project is strictly **educational** in nature and was created for learning purposes only.
+It is not:

+- Associated with or endorsed by X Corp. (formerly Twitter) or any of its affiliates
+- Intended to replicate or compete with x.com
+- Designed for commercial use
+- Meant to harm, defame, or infringe upon the intellectual property of any company

+All references to Twitter/X functionality and branding are used:
+- Solely for educational demonstration
+- Under fair use principles
+- Without claim to original ownership

+The codebase is intentionally simplified and lacks many critical features required for a production environment.
+This implementation does not represent security best practices for authentication or database management.

+**Trademarks**
+Any mentioned trademarks (Twitter, X, etc.) belong to their respective owners.
+The "Twitter Clone" naming is used purely for descriptive clarity, not as an official designation.

+**Non-Commercial**
+This project is open-source and freely available for educational use only.